andrewcopp/coup/README.md

 This will run the script that simulates games and trains and fits against the TensorFlow model.

+The script is super slow unless you modify TensorFlow to run on a GPU and put it on an AWS EC2 instance.
+This is mostly to prove it works.

 All Python code can be found in `cmd/trainer/model`

 This project was originally written in Go to help with concurrency.
 Concurrency was not